rogerdahl/striprouter-cpp/README.md

 * The parser thread gains exclusive access to the `.circuit` file, parses it to a thread local Circuit and releases the file.
 It then locks the inputLayout and writes the local Circuit to the inputLayout Circuit.
 Then monitors the modified time on the `.circuit` file and, if it changes, starts over with gaining exclusive access to the file.

 * The router threads compete for a lock on inputLayout.
 When a thread gets the lock, it creates a thread local copy of inputLayout, called threadLayout and releases the lock.
-Because the router always uses the lowest cost route for a given connection, only the order in which the routes are created affects the end result.
-So, as a temporary first approach, a random search is currently implemented by having the thread start by randomly shuffling the order of the connections in its threadLayout.
-It then creates, or attempts to create, the routes in the shuffled order.
-The number of ways the connections can be shuffled is the factorial of the number of connections, which makes it impossible to check all possible orderings even for small circuits.
+It then receives a new ordering to check from the GA algorithm, then creates, or attempts to create, the routes in the provided order.

     The router is based on a custom implementation of the Uniform Cost Search algorithm and includes a common optimization based on using a set and a priority queue.
 The search is restricted to find only routes that can be implemented on a stripboard, the most important limitation being that there are two layers, where one layer can have only horizontal connections and the other can have only vertical connections.